 While frolicking in the sun is at the top of every child’s summer to-do list, it’s important not to send them outside without protection against the sun’s ultraviolet rays.
-Too much exposure to these rays can cause everything from sunburns to an increased chance of cancer later in life, so sunscreen is a must for every household.
+While too much exposure to these rays can cause everything from sunburns to an increased chance of cancer later in life, sunscreen is a must for every household.

-Luckily, there is no shortage of sunscreens on the market.
-When it comes to your kids, it’s important to know exactly which brands are best suited for young skin, and that’s where we come in.
+Luckily, there’s no shortage of sunscreens on the market.
+When it comes to protecting your kids, it’s important to know exactly which brands are best suited for young skin, and that’s where we come in.

 Whether you’re shopping for your own child or other young kids in your life, we know you want to make the best possible purchase.
 Before you choose a sunscreen, let’s go over some basics, so you’ll know all the little ones in your life have the proper sun protection.

 While often used interchangeably to describe anything you put on your skin to protect it from the sun, these are technically not the same thing.
 Sunscreen utilizes chemicals to form a layer on the skin that absorbs harmful rays.
 Sunblocks, on the other hand, use minerals like titanium dioxide or zinc oxide to deflect these rays away from the skin.

 Many modern companies incorporate properties from both to make their final product, and ‘sunscreen’ is likely to appear on the bottles of most sun protection creams.
 Just remember, if you don’t see titanium dioxide or zinc oxide on the ingredients label, then the product is considered a “chemical” sunscreen.
 If you do see it, you’re technically looking at a sunblock, also known as a “physical” sunscreen.
 Some parents prefer the latter as they believe it to be safer for their children.